dejangolubovic/tfjob-test/README.md

 ### If using local machine
 1) Install Docker.
 To run this example, a machine with installed Docker is needed.
 Docker can't be installed on ml.cern.ch, nor on lxplus.
 An option to install can be a local PC or a laptop.
 To install docker: https://docs.docker.com/get-docker/
 2) Make a Docker account: https://docs.docker.com/docker-id/
-3) Login to Docker from the machine where it's installed: `docker login @username`

 ### If using Docker VM
 1) Login to lxplus